voselef/camBot/README.md

 1. Open cmd and go to bin folder via writing this: `cd C:\Program Files (x86)\Java\jdk-1.8\bin`
 2. After than write `java code.SimpleRead`

 Java is ready for capturing photo.
+Open discord bot:
+1. Open cmd and write `cd [File path of main.py]`
+2. Write `python main.py` [^4]

 If a message with p content arrives java will be save photo to "C:/out" folder and discord bot will send it to channel.

 You can ask whatever you need about project